Upper- or lowercase hex codes in CSS?

 Recently switched to lowercase!

-• Bel-Air
+• Bel-Air says:

-I use the lowercase because simply it makes the flow of typing the CSS to be easier then making changes to the way that I type everything else.
+I use the lowercase because simply it makes the flow of typing the css to be easier then making changes to the way that I type everything else.
 I type all of the selectors and others in lowercase so I stick with the same thing when it comes to the hex colors.

-• Robert Nyman - author
+• Robert Nyman says:

 Niklas.
 Bel-Air,